 The Columbus Municipal School District provides a program of enrichment for intellectually gifted students in second through eighth grade.
 This program is called “SPIRIT” (Seeking to Provide Individual Release of Intellectual Talent).
 Students in grades 2-6 spend a minimum of 4 hours per week in the gifted “pull-out” program and the rest of the week in their general education classrooms.
-Students in grades 7-8 participate in the SPIRIT program one class period per day as one of their scheduled classes.

 The mission of the Columbus Municipal School District program for intellectually gifted is to create a learning environment that fosters and encourages thinking, creativity, metacognition, healthy enriching relationships, and appropriate expectations and understanding of self.